ForgeRock/forgeops/samples/fr-platform/README.md

 helm delete --purge sample-fr-platform
 ```

-## Building and Running locally
+## Local Kubernetes and Helm setup

-To start the project locally, you need at least a 4gb node.
-The best option is to use minikube, like so:
+To start the project locally, you need at least a 4gb minikube node.
+Setup your local node using the instructions provided in the *(Optional, for local use)* step above.

-    minikube start --insecure-registry 10.0.0.0/24 --memory 4096
-    minikube addons enable ingress
-    eval $(minikube docker-env)
-    kubectl config set-context sample-context --namespace=sample --cluster=minikube --user=minikube
-    kubectl config use-context sample-context
-    minikube ssh "sudo ip link set docker0 promisc on"
+The best option for making changes to the sample is to use the "skaffold" tool, available here: https://github.com/GoogleContainerTools/skaffold
+Once it is installed and your minikube environment is ready, you can start the whole sample with one command:

+    skaffold dev

+This will build the docker images and incorporate them into the helm templates, followed by managing the release of the chart.
+Any changes made to the configuration files for each docker image will be watched by skaffold, and will result in an automatic rebuild of the image followed by a redeployment into the cluster.

-### Building the Docker images and helm package
+### Manually building the Docker images and helm package

-In order to copy and paste the below commands, you will need make sure your working folder is correct.
-You should be in the same folder as this README file (forgeops/sample-platform).
+When you are done making changes to the base configuration, you can create final docker images and helm packages with the below commands.

 Build the Docker images for this sample: